React Icons

 Step 1: Installing react-icons

-To get started, you need to install the library in your React project:
+First, you need to install the library in your React project using this command:

 npm install react-icons